Babelscape/LLM-Oasis/README.md

 ```
 @misc{scirè2024truthmirageendtoendfactuality,
       title={Truth or Mirage?
-Towards End-to-End Factuality Evaluation with LLM-OASIS},
+Towards End-to-End Factuality Evaluation with LLM-Oasis},
       author={Alessandro Scirè and Andrei Stefan Bejgu and Simone Tedeschi and Karim Ghonim and Federico Martelli and Roberto Navigli},
       year={2024},
       eprint={2411.19655},